VUE/VUE/README.md

 ## Changes

+This package hasn't seen a lot of love from upstream recently, though it is fairly complete and usable as-is.
 This is a modified version, assembled by Ryan Pavlik from a variety of forks on GitHub.
 Ryan also adjusted it to build using Gradle instead of Ant.